 The Pursuit of Excellence

-All we have talked about to this point leads us to one place.
-Excellence.
-Excellence in our relationships, our goals and objectives, our activities, our performance, our decisions.
+Everything we have talked about to this point leads us to one aspiration: excellence.
+Excellence in our relationships, our goals and objectives, our activities, our performance, and our decisions.

-When excellence is the goal, you follow several steps to reach that goal.
+When excellence is the objective, you follow several steps to reach that point:

-Do things the right way.
+Do things the right way the first time.
 Don’t take short cuts and hope for the best.

 If you become aware of a problem, it’s yours.
-Don’t pass it on to someone else.
+Own it.
+Don’t pass it on to someone else just because you may not think it is “your job.”
 The glory of the solution will also be yours.

 Don’t make excuses.
-Make decisions.
+Instead, make decisions.
 Make things happen.

 Don’t go around an issue that has an ethical problem.
 Skirting the issue won’t solve the problem.
-Face it now or later.
-It’s yours.
+Face it now or face it later.
+It’s yours, so “just do it.”

-Every obstacle is really an opportunity for you to stretch and grow and attain successes.
+Every obstacle is really an opportunity for you to stretch and grow yourself and attain successes.
 An obstacle is what you see when you take your eyes off the goal you originally had.
 Keep your eyes on the goals!
-Hold out for the successes.
+And hold out for the successes.

 Ethical Problem Solving